noprojects/noprojects.net/README.md

 ## NoProjects is an open sourced website for the portfolios of myself, minfs, zumoarikuTM and jjito123.

-### Before posting an issue, please take a look at the answers to common questions below.
+### Before posting an issue, please take a look at the answers to common questions below, and if they don't answer your questions, then look at past issues and their answers.

 ~ The website isn't made for mobile, and probably never will.